jfvilasPersonal/jwta-controller/README.md

   - Validate the request.
   - Apply changes to the authorizator's config map.
   - Appli changes to the authorizator deployment.
-  - If an ingress controller has been specified, then JWTA-Controller will reconfigure the ingress through annotations.
+  - If an ingress controller has been specified, then the Oberkorn controller will reconfigure the ingress through annotations.

 ### Authorizator deletion
 When you just don't need the authorizator any more, you can just 'kubectl delete' the YAML of your auhtorizator and the controller will: